rimmi21-zz/Alexa-APL-Fact-Skill/README.md

 Welcome!
 You too create a "Fact Skill Compatible with APL" with the help of the Monkey Facts skill!
 OK, just kidding, maybe.
 This sample skill  demonstrate the Alexa Presentation Language (APL).
 Ask for a fact and you'll be provided with an image and a fact about Monkey.

+This Alexa sample skill is a template for a basic fact skill in update with the APL compatibility to the existing template provided by Alexa [fact skill](https://github.com/alexa/skill-sample-nodejs-fact) .
+Provided a list of interesting facts about a topic, Alexa will select a fact at random and tell it to the user when the skill is invoked.

 ## Prerequisites

 * An Alexa Developer Account (sign up here: https://developer.amazon.com/alexa-skills-kit)